The Christians who gather together in the Name of the Lord Jesus Christ at Slidell Bible Chapel believe and teach the following:

 d.
 Teaching them to observe all things directed by God in His Word.

 a.
-By gathering together (faithfully/steadfastly) for teaching, fellowship (joint participation), breaking of bread (communion), and prayer.
+By gathering together (faithfully and steadfastly) for teaching, fellowship (joint participation), breaking of bread (communion), and prayer.

 b.
 By going out empowered by the Holy Spirit to reach the lost.

-Those things which distinguish Slidell Bible Chapel from most other local churches are that we are a New Testament local Church, not just in principle, but in practice.
+What distinguishes Slidell Bible Chapel from most other local churches is that we are a New Testament local Church, not just in principle, but in practice.
 This means that, in addition to the truths outlined above, we believe and practice the following New Testament teachings:

 - The Church consists of only one body.

 a.
 We are non-denominational and welcome all believers to meet with us in our local fellowship.
-The only requirements for fellowship are that they be: born again; sound in doctrine; holy in life; not under discipline either locally or from another local Church; happily submissive to our elders and deacons; active and consistent in attendance and participation.
+The only requirements for fellowship are that the individual be born again; sound in doctrine; holy in life; not under discipline either locally or from another local Church; happily submissive to our elders and deacons; and active and consistent in attendance and participation.

 c.
 We take no name which might exclude other believers, or indicate that we are the only believers.